 The benefit of a cashier’s check is there is no risk of it bouncing, since it’s backed by the issuing bank’s funds, and a cashier’s check usually clears more quickly than a personal check.

 6. Use a money order

 If you don’t want to use a personal or cashier’s check to deposit money into someone else’s account, using a money order is an alternative, old-school option.

 You can obtain a money order at banks and credit unions, post offices, chain drug and grocery stores, and some big-box retailers.
 It’s relatively inexpensive to send a money order.
 For example, the U.S. Postal Service’s service fee is $2 for domestic orders of up to $500.

 The money order comes with a receipt, and an upside of money orders is they can typically be replaced if they’re lost or stolen.
 You pay for a money order up front, like a cashier’s check, so there’s not any risk of them bouncing.

 There are plenty of ways to deposit funds into the account of a friend or relative.
 Not every bank allows for all methods, so if your bank doesn’t offer the service you find easiest or need to use, it may pay to switch banks.

 Moving money into another person’s bank account can be quick and inexpensive with electronic options like Zelle, Venmo and wire transfers.
-Old-school alternatives — such as depositing cash, checks or money orders in person — are also still viable options, although they may require more processing time and a trip to the bank.
+Old-school methods are still viable options, such as depositing money in person at a bank branch — although they’re often less convenient than modern digital options.